-The photographic images I create speaks to observation, reflection, and supposition.
-I photograph subjects of personal interest and curiosity.
-As I compose my images in Photoshop, my work represents not what actually exists, as a documentary photograph might, but rather my impression, interpretation, and transformation of the reality I originally encountered.
-Artistic license and Photoshop tools are essential to the subtle reconstruction of reality.
-As in painting, the results are composites of multiple images working together with design and color to create a visually dynamic solution.
+The photographic images Dorothy Amore Pilla creates speak to her observation, reflection, and supposition about the subject of her photographs.
+As she composes her digital images in Photoshop, her work represents not what actually exists, as a documentary photograph might, but rather her impressions, interpretation and transformation of the reality originally encountered.
+Artistic license and Photoshop tools are essential to her subtle reconstruction of reality.

-My early concentration in printmaking, along with my experience in drawing, painting, and traditional photography, has had a significant impact on my work.
-My roots as a printmaker are reflected in the layering and multiple-imagery in my current work and, as in printmaking, each image evolves through a series of stages.
-As I build my images, the process of working digitally is, for me, much like the manipulation of color and form in layers using virtual tools and pigment.
+Dorothy’s early concentration in printmaking, drawing, painting, and traditional photography has had a significant impact on her current work.
+Her roots as a printmaker are reflected in the layering and multiple-imagery in her current work and, as in printmaking, each image evolves through a series of stages.
+Working digitally for Dorothy is much like the manipulation of color and form in layers using virtual pigment and tools to create dynamic solutions.